edemko/words-words-words/src/articles/crypto.md

     How do you move it around between computers?
     What operations exactly are being used to perform verification?
     Are there multiple possible formats for the `.sig` file?
-    What even are the real names for thee files?
+    What even are the real names for these files?

 Now that the hashes have been verified to come from a trusted source, all that is left is to verify the integrity of the file(s).
 This can be done with `sha256sum --check --ignore-missing sha256sums.txt`.